PX4/PX4-Devguide/en/concept/mixing.md

 ```
 H: <number of swash-plate servos, either 3 or 4>
-T: <throttle setting at 0% thrust> <25%> <50%> <75%> <100%>
+T: <throttle setting at thrust: 0%> <25%> <50%> <75%> <100%>
-P: <collective pitch at 0% thrust> <25%> <50%> <75%> <100%>
+P: <collective pitch at thrust: 0%> <25%> <50%> <75%> <100%>
 ```
+`T:` defines the points for the throttle-curve. `P:`  defines the points for the pitch-curve.
+Both curves contain five points in the range between 0 and 10000.
+For simple linear behavior, the five values for a curve should be `0 2500 5000 7500 10000`.

-This is followed by either 3 or 4 lines for the swash-plate servos in the following form:
+This is followed by lines for each of the swash-plate servos (either 3 or 4) in the following form:
 ```
 S: <angle> <arm length> <scale> <offset> <lower limit> <upper limit>
 ```

-The throttle- and pitch-curves define five points in the range between -10000 to +10000.
-For simple linear behavior, the five values for a curve should be `-10000 -5000 0 5000 10000`.

 The `<angle>` is in degrees, with 0 degrees being in the direction of the nose.
 Viewed from above, a positive angle is clock-wise.
 The `<arm length>` is a normalized length with 10000 being equal to 1.
 If all servo-arms are the same length, the values should al be 10000.
 A bigger arm length reduces the amount of servo deflection and a shorter arm will increase the servo deflection.

 The servo output is scaled by `<scale> / 10000`.
 After the scaling, the `<offset>` is applied, which should be between -10000 and +10000.
 The `<lower limit>` and `<upper limit>` should be -10000 and +10000 for full servo range.

-The tail rotor can be controller by adding a simple mixer:
+The tail rotor can be controller by adding a [simple mixer](#simple-mixer):
 ```
 M: 1
 S: 0 2  10000  10000      0 -10000  10000
 ```
+By doing so, the tail rotor setting is directly mapped to the yaw command.
+This works for both servo-controlled tail-rotors, as well as for tail rotors with a dedicated motor.

+The [blade 130 helicopter mixer](https://github.com/PX4/Firmware/blob/master/ROMFS/px4fmu_common/mixers/blade130.main.mix) can be viewed as an example.
+The throttle-curve starts with a slightly steeper slope to reach 6000 (0.6) at 50% thrust.
+It continues with a less steep slope to reach 10000 (1.0) at 100% thrust.
+The pitch-curve is linear, but does not use the entire range.
+At 0% throttle, the collective pitch setting is already at 500 (0.05).
+At maximum throttle, the collective pitch is only 4500 (0.45).
+Using higher values for this type of helicopter would stall the blades.
+The swash-plate servos for this helicopter are located at angles of 0, 140 and 220 degrees.
+The servo arm-lenghts are not equal.
+The second and third servo have a longer arm, by a ratio of 1.3054 compared to the first servo.
+The servos are limited at -8000 and 8000 because they are mechanically constrained.